4d/docs/website/translated_docs/pt/ORDA/entities.md

 In this example, an entity in the "Employee" dataclass contains an object of type Entity in the "employer" attribute (or a null value).
 An entity in the "Company" dataclass contains an object of type EntitySelection in the "staff" attribute (or a null value).
 > In ORDA, the Automatic or Manual property of relations has no effect.

 To assign a value directly to the "employer" attribute, you must pass an existing entity from the "Company" dataclass.
-For example:
+Por exemplo:

 ```4d
  $emp:=ds.Employee.new() // create an employee